 Another thing to look for when finding the right is the availability of financial aid, generous policies on credit transfers from other institutions, and robust support from advisors and faculty.
 If these are missing, it can be a deal-breaker, even if all the other criteria are met.

 As noted, online education in today’s world has become ubiquitous – a necessity even.
-Not surprisingly, then, online nursing programs have emerged as a popular and accepted education option, along with hundreds of other degree offerings.
-So, if a nurse candidate has a degree from an accredited nursing school and has received quality training in anatomy, physiology, microbiology, nursing theory, clinical technology, evidence-based practice, health care policy, professional ethics, and other core areas, whether at the bachelor’s or master’s level, employers can be satisfied that the nurse is well-qualified for the position.
-As far back as 2010, CNN found that 83% of executives surveyed believe that an online degree is as credible as one earned through a traditional campus-based program.
-In today’s educational climate, the percentage has no doubt risen considerably.
+Not surprisingly, then, online nursing programs have emerged as a popular and highly regarded education option.
+If a candidate has a degree from an accredited nursing school, employers can be satisfied that the nurse has received qualutiy training and is well-qualified for the position.
+Even as far back as 2010, CNN found that 83% of executives surveyed believe that an online degree is as credible as one earned through a traditional campus-based program.

-Beyond that, health care employers will look favorably on the commitment of nurses to further their education and career, as well as the dedication and motivation exhibited in completing a degree, usually while holding down a full-time job.
-Also worth noting is that many of those making hiring decisions have themselves earned online degrees, making such a degree a new kind of asset that demonstrates mastery of modern technologies and online communication, collaboration, and time management skills.
+Beyond that, health care employers look favorably on the commitment of nurses to further their education and career, as well as the dedication and motivation exhibited in completing a degree, usually while holding down a full-time job.
+Additionally, many of those making hiring decisions have themselves earned online degrees, making such a degree a new kind of asset that demonstrates mastery of modern technologies and online communication, collaboration, and time management skills.

 What You Need to Know About the Nursing Shortage

 Choosing a Nursing Specialty: Guidance for New and Experienced Nurses

 MSN Degree Caters to RNs Seeking Career Advancement